Strain-Dependent Wetting of Graphene: Conclusion

-The application of compressive strain has an even more dramatic effect, inducing a phase transition from thermally random ripples to long-ranged coherent rippling.
+The application of compressive strain induces a phase transition from thermally random ripples to long-ranged coherent rippling.
 For droplets of lengthscale comparable to the wavelength, the coherent wave `straddles' the droplet, causing the droplet to ``surf'' the valley of the wave.
-This wave-driven motion gives rise to an anisotropic droplet geometry with a range of non-uniform contact angles, and in particular, the advancing contact angle increases with compression, likely due to corrugation stiffening.
-For wetting at lengthscales much larger than the wavelength of the coherent wave, we imagine that the nanoscopic roughness of the compressed sheet might also lead macroscopically to either the Wenzel or Cassie--Baxter wetting states\cite{Murakami2014/10.1021/la4049067,Onda2022/10.1021/acs.langmuir.2c01847,Park2023/10.1002/admi.202202439}, although this only occurs far beyond the atomistic scale.
+This wave-driven motion gives rise to an anisotropic droplet geometry with a range of non-uniform contact angles, and in particular the advancing contact angle increases with compression due to corrugation stiffening.
+For wetting at lengthscales much larger than the wavelength of the coherent wave, we imagine that the nanoscopic roughness of the compressed sheet might also lead macroscopically to either the Wenzel or Cassie--Baxter wetting states\cite{Murakami2014/10.1021/la4049067,Onda2022/10.1021/acs.langmuir.2c01847,Park2023/10.1002/admi.202202439}, although this only occurs far beyond the nano scale.